 Tighten your sentences.
 Remove unnecessary words.
 Cut out the waffle.
 Refer to objects by name.
 Be specific.
 Avoid adverbs and use more verbs.
 Choose an active versus passive voice.
 Include dialogue.
 Learn how to describe a scene and a setting.

-And the craft of writing is in making our writing meaningful.
+And the craft is in making our writing meaningful.
 As a writer, our job is to observe, decipher the meaning and articulate in such a way that the message becomes universal.
-It might take us a lifetime to learn to do that, but when we do, we will leave behind something that will last much longer than us.
+It might take us a lifetime to learn how to do that, but when we do, we will leave behind something that will last much longer than us.

 2. Share your work